 Property Tax Appeal

-Contest the appraisal valuations used in property tax assessments
+Contest appraisal valuations for property tax assessments

-Exemption Denial / Assistance
+Exemption Denial / Help

-Appeal exemption denials or modifications for the current or preceding tax years
+Appeal exemption denials or modifications for the current or preceding tax year(s)

 Delinquent Property Tax Representation